gwappa/amorphys/docs/source/core/signal.rst

 .. py:class:: Event

-    for quality that "occurs" discretely from time to time.
+    for signal that "occurs" discretely from time to time.

     .. py:attribute:: type